wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-sensitivity-labels/includes/5-publish.md

      -  In the Security &amp; Compliance Center, navigate to **Classification &gt; Sensitivity labels.**<br>
 2. Select the **Label policies** tab, and then select **Publish labels** to start the **Create policy** wizard.
 The following image shows this step in the Microsoft 365 compliance center.<br><br>:::image type="content" source="../media/publish-sensitivity-labels-full-80bc98e3.png" alt-text="screenshot of the Label policies page with the Publish labels button highlighted":::
     <br>

     > [!NOTE]
     > By default, Microsoft 365 tenants don't have any label policies.
-As a result, you must create at least one policy to publish your sensitivity labels.
+As a result, you must create at least one policy to publish your sensitivity labels

 3. In the wizard, select **Choose sensitivity labels to publish**.
 Select the labels that you want to make available in apps and to services, and then select **Add**.
 4. Review the selected labels.
 To make any changes, select **Edit**.
 If no changes are needed, select **Next**.
 5. Follow the prompts to configure the policy settings.<br><br>The policy settings that you see match the scope of the labels that you selected.
 For example, if you selected labels that have just the **Files &amp; emails** scope, you won't see the policy settings titled "**Apply this label by default to groups and sites"** and "**Require users to apply a label to their groups and sites**."<br><br>Labels configured for Azure Purview assets (preview) won't have any associated policy settings.